-After missing an important holiday, National Butterscotch Brownie day, I looked through Cookie Madness and found very few recipes for butterscotch brownies.
-There were plenty of blondies, but only two really emphasized the butterscotch – a Whole Foods recipe and one from Cooking Light.
-I wanted to try something new, and pulled out my Richard Sax book, Classic Home Desserts recipe for Butterscotch Blondies.
+After missing a very important holiday, National Butterscotch Brownie Day, I looked through Cookie Madness and found very few recipes for Butterscotch Brownies.
+There were plenty of Blondies, but only two really emphasized the butterscotch – a Whole Foods recipe and one from Cooking Light.
+I wanted to try something new, and pulled out Classic Home Desserts by Richard Sax.

 Butterscotch Blondies Adapted from R. Sax

 - 3/4 cup plus 2 tablespoons 100 grams sifted all-purpose flour**

 - 1/8 teaspoon salt

 - 3/4 cup plus 2 T. packed 160 grams light brown sugar**